 \section{Introduction}

-Pre-trained \emph{Large Language Models} (LLMs) have shown tremendous potential in generating natural-looking programs from informal intent expressed in natural language.
-There has been surge in research on training large language models over programming language artifacts in just the last year~\citep{codex_2021, palm_2022, codegen_2022, incoder_2022, polycoder_2022}.
-Most of these LLMs are based on recent advances in Transformer neural network architectures~\citep{vaswani_2017} and the availability of large corpus of source code in open source (say, GitHub).
-Commercial offerings such as Copilot~\citep{copilot_2022} are now commercially available, and are already known to generate non-trivial fraction of code in real-world developer scenarios~\citep{copilot_maps_2022}.
+\emph{Large Language Models} (LLMs) have shown tremendous potential in generating natural-looking programs from informal intent expressed in natural language.
+There has been surge in research on training large language models over programming language artifacts in just the last couple of years~\cite{codex_2021, palm_2022, codegen_2022, incoder_2022, polycoder_2022}.
+Commercial offerings such as Copilot~\cite{copilot_2022} are now available, and are already known to generate non-trivial fraction of code in real-world developer scenarios~\cite{copilot_maps_2022}.

-However, the rise of code completion and code synthesis has also given rise to several interesting challenges and opportunities for generating correct code.
+However, the rise of code synthesis from natural language poses new challenges for generating correct code.
 First, natural language is ambiguous, unlike formal specifications, to express the \emph{user intent}.
+Consider the following docstring, taken from MBPP\cite{austin2021program}, a popular Python programming tasks benchmark:

-As a simple example, the Python docstring \texttt{"""Sort a list of integers"""} does not specify if the user wishes to sort the list in the ascending or descending order of the values.
-The lack of a precise intent means that one cannot even articulate the correctness of the code generated by a LLM.
-Second, users struggle to understand code suggestions presented to them without the ability to run or debug the code~\citep{tianyi_2022}.
-This causes users to accept buggy code that they don't trust, or reject correct code that are too difficult to understand and therefore trust.
-Finally, LLMs often present a large list of suggestions (beyond the most likely one) that is hard to navigate for a user other than linearly scanning each code suggestion and rejecting the incorrect ones.
+This docstring is inherently ambiguous as 1) it does not specify how many sequences of lowercase letters joined by underscores are expected, and 2) if the input string must consist entirely of the sequence described, or can be a substring.
+An LLM may interpret the docstring in a number of ways, and generate several plausible programs with different behaviours.
+More importantly, the lack of a precise semantics of natural language means that one cannot even articulate the correctness of the code generated by a LLM.
+Research has shown that users struggle to understand LLM generated code suggestions presented to them, unless relying on the ability to run or debug the code to internalize program behaviour~\cite{tianyi_2022}.
+Otherwise, users may accept buggy code, or reject correct code that are too difficult to understand.
+Finally, when presented with a long list of plausible suggestions from LLMs, often sorted by some {\it naturalness} of the answer~\cite{hindle2016naturalness}, a user often has to linearly scan each code suggestion, identify, and reject the incorrect ones.